planetis-m/fuzz-experiments/tasks.md

 - [X] Plug-in utf8 strings (compile-time switch).
 23/8
 - [X] Write a macro for supporting variant objects/tuples.
 (2.5h+) 23/8
 - [X] Replace runPost fields() with macro.
 (0.50h) 23/8
+- [X] Make the post-processor work only for objects/array/seq/string/set/ref/tuple.
+(1.0h) 24/8

 TODO
 ====

-- [ ] Safe enum/range mutator, needs a macro (try to reuse rank from enumutils).
+- [ ] Safe enum/range/set mutator, needs a macro (try to reuse rank from enumutils).
 (1h)
 - [ ] Write some docs and a ref example.

 MAYBE
 =====

-- [ ] Optimize out runPostProcessor for data-structures.
 - [ ] Do we really need the sampler?
 Is there a way to adjust the weights based on what was previously selected?
 - [ ] Step though LPM graph example to understand how it handles nested messages mutation.
 - [ ] Experiment with mutate having dest and source parameters, allow crossover. (this is a good idea.)